htmldbjs/htmldbjs/docs/methods/getTableFieldActiveValue.md

 ### `HTMLDB.getTableFieldActiveValue`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method gets the current value of the `column` of the given `tableElement`.

 #### Description